It’s been said that sitting is the new smoking and quite frankly, we couldn’t agree more.

 Most chair manufacturers would have you believe that the best seated posture are 90 degree angles at the hip, knees, and elbows.
 This thought process is completely erroneous.
-The ideal sitting posture as documented by Callaghan and McGill, is one that has you sitting in a variety of positions throughout the day.
 Why a variety of positions?
 Because changing postures relocates the weight bearing loads among tissue, decreasing tissue fatigue.
 A truly good ergonomic chair would be one that allows you to change your postures easily throughout the day.

 Get out of the chair.